azkiflay/terraform/README.md

 ```bash
     terraform apply
 ```
 Now, Terraform modifies the existing instance by creating a *Name* tag, and setting the tag values as can be seen in Figure 4.
-The fact that Terraform displays "Refreshing state..." mesage shows that it knows that the instance has already been created.
+The fact that Terraform displays "Refreshing state..." message shows that it knows that the instance has already been created.
 As a result, the instance has been assigned a name on AWS, as can be seen on the right side of Figure 4.

 <figure>
 <table>